drehnstrom/space-invaders/README.md

 # space-invaders

 This is a demo app that uses a simple Angular JS website.
+It can be deployed anywhere (virtual machines, App Engine, Cloud Run, Kubernetes, etc. )

+We use this application in a number of training classes to demo things like Cloud Deployments and CI/CD pipelines.

 ## Docker
 The Dockerfile is configured to copy the App into a Docker Image with Nginx installed.